-- 1. Navigate to the COE subtab of the Home tab in the Alaska Migrant Web System (ak.msedd.com). - 2.
-Search for the child, family, or most recently approved COE. - Ensure that the search criteria is set to COEs with STATUS APPROVED. - Ensure that the ACTIVE ONLY box is checked.

-3. Click on the three-line HAMBURGER (≡) menu, located to the right of the data displayed.
+- 1. Navigate to the Home tab in the Alaska Migrant Web System (ak.msedd.com). - 2.
+Navigate to the COE subtab. - 3.
+Search for the child, family, or most recently approved COE from the recruiter's district. - Ensure that the search criteria is set to COEs with STATUS APPROVED. - Ensure that the ACTIVE ONLY box is checked. - 4.
+Click on the three-line HAMBURGER (≡) menu, located to the right of the data displayed. - 5.
+Click on VIEW COE.